Quantifying the efficiency of state preparation via quantum variational eigensolvers: Conclusions

 \section{Conclusions}

 In this paper we have investigated the preparation of ground states of non-integrable quantum models using QAOA.
-Our motivation was to identify physical properties of a state that can be associated with its preparation, thereby allowing us to bound the relative success of QAOA.
-While this task appears challenging for rigorous analytical treatment, we have numerically demonstrated a correlation between interaction distance and the success of the QAOA protocols in two variants of the quantum Ising model.
+Our motivation was to identify physical properties of the state that have an impact on its preparation, thereby allowing us to bound the relative success of QAOA.
+While this task appears challenging for rigorous analytical treatment, we have numerically demonstrated a correlation between interaction distance and the success of the QAOA protocols in several variants of the quantum Ising model.
 This suggests that, in these models, states which are far from free, as measured by interaction distance, are harder to prepare, i.e., in order to prepare states with larger interaction distance, QAOA needs higher values of $p$ to achieve the same degree of success as for states with lower interaction distance and lower $p$.
 We have also performed an analysis of the landscape associated with the QAOA optimization problem.
 We have found that there are several local minima associated with this landscape, though they are spread out and show no distinctive clustering.
 Limiting the total allowed QAOA time did not alter this landscape significantly for total time $T\gtrsim 1$.

-One of the applications of our results is that theoretical insight into the closest free states representing the target state can be gained by using the experimentally obtained QAOA ansatz and setting the small $\theta_{3,j}$ angles to be zero.
+One of the applications of our results is that theoretical insight into the closest free states representing the target state can be gained by using the experimentally obtained QAOA ansatz and setting the small $\theta_{j,1}$ angles to be zero.
 The absence of the glassy phase in the minimization landscape implies that the natural QAOA protocols constructed here do not lead to a NP-hard optimization problem and the time to find optimal angles should scale polynomially with the system size.